mattermost/docs/source/boards/work-with-cards.rst

 .. note::

   The card template is applicable only to the board in which it’s created and isn’t available in other boards in your team workspace.
-Comments on a template do not get populated on to new cards.
-Additionally, properties cannot be hidden from a card template at this time.
+Comments on a template don't get populated on to new cards.
+Additionally, properties can't be hidden from a card template at this time.
 All cards on a board share the same properties, so adding or deleting a property on a template will also apply to all cards on a board.